-Israel’s 75th birthday is around the corner, and the country is facing what well might be its greatest challenge – the definition of its democracy.
+With Israel having recently celebrated its 75th birthday, the country is facing what well might be its greatest challenge – the definition of its democracy.
 The demonstrations that fill the streets every week with tens of thousands of blue-and-white flags convey the message of shared concern for the future of the country we all care about.
 As the Knesset – the Israeli parliament – inches closer to curbing the role of the Supreme Court and redefining the process of appointing judges, the LGBTQ community is extremely concerned about the hard-fought rights it has gained over recent years and highly engaged in the pro-democracy protests.

 Israel does not have a constitution to ensure basic civil rights, and religion and state are not fully separated.
 Many of the rights and freedoms of the LGBTQ community were achieved through the courts and these might now be repealed.
 In the absence of judicial oversight, most of the budget money allotted to the organizations serving the community could now be diverted by a simple change in regulations.

 Since its establishment in 1975, the Association for LGBTQ Equality in Israel – The Aguda, has been the leading human rights organization in Israel with a mission to achieve justice, equality, and inclusion for the LGBTQ community and to ensure LGBTQ visibility and affirmation.
 The Aguda has spearheaded large-scale public struggles for the community, and achieved social and legislative changes, both nationally and in local communities across Israel.